 Myth 9: Reserve families have it easier than Active Duty families because they split time between the civilian and military worlds.

 Truth: I honestly don’t think one has it any easier than the other.
 Each side has a unique set of challenges that they face.
 Some of those challenges overlap and some are specific to being Reserve or Active Duty.
 I don’t deal with PCS moves, and having never PCSed, but being a person who does not take moving well, I can only imagine it’s exciting but very difficult emotionally.

 On the flip side, when my husband deployed, I was miles away from the nearest base and hours away from the nearest spouse from my husband’s unit.
 It means that we reserve spouses often feel alone during deployment because it’s unlikely we are near a base or other families to help us cope.
 There is always going to be something I can look at and say, “I don’t know how I would cope with that.”But the same goes for everyone in life, regardless of whether you are a civilian, Reservist or Active Duty family.

 Are you are Reservist?
-What other myths would you add to this list?
+What other reservist life myths would you add to this list?
 Active Duty?
 What about the above surprised you?
 Share below and check out these Guard and Reserve frequently asked questions.